Skip to content

 nb__delegateSpawn a child agent for a sub-task

-When you open an app in the web UI sidebar and chat from within that app’s view, the chat is scoped to that app.
-The agent receives an appContext that tells it which app you are focused on, so it can prioritize that app’s tools and provide more relevant responses.
+When you open an app in the web UI and chat from within that app’s view, the chat is scoped to that app.
+The agent receives an appContext that tells it which app you’re focused on, so it can prioritize that app’s tools and give more relevant responses.

 • Be specific about what you want.
 “Search for MCP servers related to Slack” works better than “find me something.”